MattWindsor91/roslyn/concepts/docs/tour.md

 institute:
   - Microsoft Research Cambridge
   - Microsoft Research Cambridge
-date: Friday 13 November 2017
+date: Wednesday 25 October 2017
 abstract: |
   Concepts are a proposed way to structure polymorphic C# code.
 Like interfaces, they constrain generic type arguments based on the presence of